-Bachelor of Science in Chemistry
+Bachelor of Science (BS) in Chemistry

 Pursue your interest in biochemistry without taking additional courses with our new biochemistry concentration.
-Chemistry majors in this concentration gain an enhanced ability to engage in critical thinking and communicate scientific ideas across disciplines.
+Bachelor of Science in Chemistry majors in this concentration gain an enhanced ability to engage in critical thinking and communicate scientific ideas across disciplines.
 Interested students can contact their academic advisors for more information.

 Chemistry undergraduates benefit from the personalized guidance of a departmental faculty adviser, who will be assigned to them during their freshman year.